 Genesis FS Card Services P.O.
 Box 84059 Columbus, GA 31908-4059

-When paying Fortiva Cash Card bills by mail, be sure to submit either a check or money order for the payment amount.
-Fortiva does not accept cash.
+When paying Destiny Card bills by mail, be sure to submit either a check or money order for the payment amount.
+Destiny does not accept cash.

 Include your credit card number on your payment to avoid any processing delays.

-Allow enough time for Fortiva to receive your payment on or before the due date, or it will be considered late.
+Allow enough time for Destiny to receive your payment on or before the due date, or it will be considered late.

 Credit card payments by mail take the longest to process of all the available payment methods.
-Alternatively, you can submit a payment from your online account, through the Fortiva mobile app, or by calling customer service at 1-800-245-7741.
-Fortiva also allows in-person payments at local Fortiva branches.
+Alternatively, you can submit a payment from your online account or by calling customer service at 1-844-222-5695.
+Destiny also allows in-person payments at local Destiny branches.